oceanicsdotio/oceanics.io/oceanics-io-www/content/trie/index.md

 You can then `search` the trie for words, e.g. similar to a key word.
 This can be used to [correct spelling](http://norvig.com/spell-correct.html) and auto-complete inputs.

-That requires a similiarity function (Levenshtein distance).
+That requires a similarity function (Levenshtein distance).
 You traverse the graph and iteratively build a N\*M table, “answer” is the lower right value.
 This process is O(N\*M).

 Tries can waste memory or storage.
 The lower limit is [4 bytes per edge](http://www.wutka.com/dawg.html), while remaining searchable.